MD-Anderson-Bioinformatics/GenePattern_NGCHM_BasicBuilder/README.md

 A GenePattern module to build Next-Generation Clustered Heat Map in GenePattern notebook

 ## Use Next.Generation.Clustered.Heat.Map.Builder with GenePattern Notebook
-1. Click on "Tools" to insert a GenePattern Login Cell.
+1. Type "jupyter notebook" to start, create a new python notebook by clicking on "New" on the right of screen, then select "Python 3".
-2. Log in.
+2. Click on "Tools" to insert a GenePattern Login Cell, then Log in.
 3. Click on "Tools", scroll to find Next.Generation.Clustered.Heat.Map.Builder module, then insert.
 4. Upload matrix file.
 [SampleMatrix](https://raw.githubusercontent.com/MD-Anderson-Bioinformatics/GenePattern_NGCHM_BasicBuilder/master/test_data/400x400.txt)